CMAP-REPOS/LUI-wiki/1300_Institutional.md

 **Urgent Care Centers**: If the parcel is owned by a healthcare entity *and* the urgent care occupies the entire building, code them **1310: Medical**.
 Otherwise, if they are part of a larger office building, code these **1220: Office** as well.

-**Distinguishing long-term care facilities:** Nursing homes, assisisted living, independent living, and the wide range of "senior spectrum" or "continuing care" properties in between.
+**Distinguishing long-term care facilities:** Nursing homes, assisted living, independent living, and the wide range of "senior spectrum" or "continuing care" properties in between.
 We have a couple heuristics that can help.
 - First, assess the level of self-sufficiency that the units will provide to residents.
 You may need to search for floor plans online.
     - For truly medical facilities (nursing homes, rehab), residents will have rooms but not separate units.
 Staff will be able to enter at any time.
 Code these **1310: Medical**.
     - In properties where residents have separate units with lockable doors but do not have a kitchen (assisted/supportive living, memory care), code these **1311: Medical Residential**.